 Good record keeping is vital as it can reduce the likelihood of a complaint by communicating key information to other members of the team and can be vital in responding to a complaint.
-Poor note taking could lead to misunderstandings and errors with regards to patient carRecord your work clearly, accurately, and legibly you can access advice via your professional body website
+Poor note taking could lead to misunderstandings and errors with regards to patient care.
+Record your work clearly, accurately, and legibly.